 To receive covered services under the plan, the member generally must use in-network providers, except for emergency, urgent care, and renal dialysis services.
-The member must select a Primary Care Provider (PCP) and in some plans, a referral from their PCP is required to see a specialist.
+Some plans require referrals for specialty care.
+HMO members select a PCP to help coordinate their care.
 (If a PCP is not selected on the enrollment application, the MA Plan may automatically assign a PCP to the member.)
+Members can change their PCP at any time for any reason.